hyperhash-org/hyperhash-part-relay/README.md

-# hyperhash-part-relay
+# Hyperhash Relay
-Hyperhash Relay: gRPC for tip/block propagation in Go.
+gRPC relay for propagating block template updates and block submissions in the Hyperhash Network, written in Go.